SethukumarJ/MMDB/README.md

-# MMDB
+# MMDB - Sample MMDB Builder

-Demonstrate the data building and retrieval in mmdb
+Demonstrate the data building and retrieval in MMDB (MaxMind Database) format.

+This project shows how to create custom MMDB files with geolocation data and how to query them efficiently.